CatX711/GreetLang/README.md

 greet("The value of pi is " + str(mymodule.pi))
 ```

-This example defines a module called "mymodule" that exports a function called "sayhello" and a variable called "pi".
+This example defines a module called `"mymodule"` that exports a function called `"sayhello"` and a variable called `"pi"`.
 The module is then imported and the exported constructs are used in the program.
 The output of the program would be:

 ```txt
 Hello, world!
 The value of pi is 3.14159
 ```

+Benifits of using `Modules` instead of `MFFS`:

+- Can add extra things, not just functions.
+- Makes module universal for all future or past .gl files in the computer.
+- Less bugs.
+- More efficient.

+****